Cylinders in canonical del Pezzo fibrations: Degree or lower

 \section{Degree $2$ or lower}

 In this section, we shall show Theorem \ref{main(1-3)}.
-Let $S$ be a Du Val del Pezzo surface over $k$ with $\rho _k(S)=1$ and of degree $d \le 2$ and let $\sigma : \wS \to S$ be the minimal resolution over $k$, so that $\wS$ is a weak del Pezzo surface of degree $d$ over $k$.
+Unless otherwise stated, let $S$ be a Du Val del Pezzo surface over $k$ with $\rho _k(S)=1$ and of degree $d \le 2$ and let $\sigma : \wS \to S$ be the minimal resolution over $k$, so that $\wS$ is a weak del Pezzo surface of degree $d$ over $k$.